Military helicopter: Observation

 The first reconnaissance and observation aircraft were balloons, followed by light airplanes, such as the Taylorcraft L-2 and Fieseler Fi 156.
 As the first military helicopters became available, their ability to both maneuver and to remain in one location made them ideal for reconnaissance.
 Initially observation helicopters were limited to visual observation by the aircrew, and most helicopters featured rounded, well-glazed cockpits for maximum visibility.
 Over time, the human eye became supplemented by optical sensor systems.
 Today, these include low light level television and forward looking infrared cameras.
 Often, these are mounted in a stabilised mount along with multi-function lasers capable of acting as laser rangefinder and targeting designators for weapons systems.

 By nature of the mission, the observation helicopter's primary weapons are its sensor suite and communications equipment.
 Early observation helicopters were effective at calling for artillery fire and airstrikes.
-With modern sensor suites, they are also able to provide terminal guidance to ATGWs, laser-guided bombs and other missiles and munitions fired by other armed aircraft.
+With modern sensor suites, they are also able to provide terminal guidance to anti-tank guided weapons, laser-guided bombs and other missiles and munitions fired by other armed aircraft.
 Observation helicopters may also be armed with combinations of gun and rocket pods and sometimes anti-tank guided missiles or air-to-air missiles, but in smaller quantities than larger attack helicopters.
 Primarily, these weapons were intended for the counter-reconnaissance fight—to eliminate an enemy's reconnaissance assets—but they can also be used to provide limited direct fire support or close air support.